nginxinc/nginx-ingress-workshops/OSS/labs/lab7/readme.md

     # Store the NIC Pod name in a variable
     export NIC=$(kubectl get pods -n nginx-ingress -o jsonpath='{.items[0].metadata.name}')

-    # Check the full Nginx config
+    # Check the full NGINX config
     kubectl exec -it $NIC -n nginx-ingress -- nginx -T
     ```

-    **Inspect the output:** `nginx -T` prints out the entire Nginx configuration.
+    **Inspect the output:** `nginx -T` prints out the entire NGINX configuration.
 Scroll up and down - do you see:

     - `server` block
     - the `listen` ports